LnL7/nix-darwin/README.md

 ### Step 2.
 Installing `nix-darwin`

-Instead of using `darwin-installer`, you can just run `darwin-rebuild switch` to install nix-darwin.
+Unlike NixOS, `nix-darwin` does not have an installer, you can just run `darwin-rebuild switch` to install nix-darwin.
 As `darwin-rebuild` won't be installed in your `PATH` yet, you can use the following command:

 ```bash
 nix run nix-darwin -- switch --flake ~/.config/nix-darwin